Vera Kharuzhaya: Deployment to Poland

 Since 1920 Kharuzhaya actively participated in the subversive anti-Polish campaign led by the Comintern.
 After graduating from the senior communist party school in the Soviet Union, in February 1924 she was secretly deployed across the border to the Second Polish Republic.
 While in eastern Poland (present-day West Belarus), she was appointed member of the Central Committee of the Komsomol of West Belarus and printed illegal Belarusian communist papers.

 In September 1925, Kharuzhaya was arrested by the Poles, convicted of subversive activity and sentenced to 8 years of prison.
 In 1932 she was handed over to the USSR in exchange for a Polish political prisoner held in a Soviet prison.
 In 1935, Kharuzhaya was expelled from the Communist party, following her husband denouncing her to the authorities.
 In 1937, during the Great Purge, she was arrested by the NKVD and spent two years in prison.
 In August 1939 Kharuzhaya was released.
-After the German attacked the Soviet Union, Kharuzhaya joined a partisan unit.
+After Germany attacked the Soviet Union, Kharuzhaya joined a partisan unit.
 In November 1942, she was arrested and eventually executed by the Germans.

 In 1960, Kharuzhaya was posthumously granted the title of Hero of the Soviet Union.
 On that occasion one of the streets in the centre of Minsk was renamed by the Soviets in honour of Kharuzhaya.